Human Rights and abuses – SPACE Documentation

 carried out for the Danish branch of Amnesty International in May-June 2004.
 The

-study was used as main story in Amnesty Inteternationals global newsletter and
+study was used as main story in Amnesty Internationals global newsletter and

 was followed up and used in many contexts – The mapping was based upon a